cloudfoundry/cf-networking-release/src/example-apps/proxy/README.md

 setting the `FLAP_INTERVAL` env var.
 This endpoint was created to test app healthchecks.

+## `/sleepy`

+[Sleep handler](./handlers/sleep_handler.go) waits to respond to a request after it's default sleep interval of 5 seconds.
+You can configure how many seconds the endpoints sleeps for by setting the `SLEEPY_INTERVAL` environment variable. succeed before failing by setting the `EVENTUALLY_FAIL_AFTER_COUNT` env variable.
+This endpoint was created to test app healthchecks timeouts.

 ## `/ping/${destination}`

 [Ping handler](./handlers/ping_handler.go) shells out to `ping` to ping the